Tummy Tuck: A RealSelf Urban Glossary

 Muscle tightening (noun)

-Tummy tucks can tighten the lining of your abdominal muscles, in addition to removing extra skin and fat.
+Tummy tucks can tighten the lining of your stomach muscles, in addition to removing extra skin and fat.

 My plastic surgeon said I only required a limited tuck since he would not need to tighten my abdominal muscles, only remove the excess skin and reposition the belly button. - Lotus5